 The mount is where most beginners run into trouble with astrophotography.
 If you have an entry-level telescope that came bundled with a mount, the telescope is probably adequate to begin astrophotography.
 If you own a DSLR or “mirrorless” camera, that’s good enough too, with the right connectors and adaptors.

 However, the mount that came with your entry-level telescope is almost certainly not good enough.
 It will be adequate to photograph the moon and, with some accessories, the bright planets.
-It will not do the job if you are planning to do long-exposure photography of deep-sky objects such as nebulae and galaxies.
+It is probably not up to the job if you are planning to do long-exposure photography of deep-sky objects such as nebulae and galaxies.

 Get started by doing lunar and planetary photography.
 If you want to pursue deep-sky, plan to buy a mount separately and, as a rule of thumb, plan to spend more on your mount than you spent on camera and telescope combined.